martinconnarty/Product-Knowledge-Documents/README.md

 https://devblogs.microsoft.com/engineering-at-microsoft/generating-software-bills-of-materials-sboms-with-spdx-at-microsoft/ - OK so maybe there is some work here to standardise this!

+ISO/IEC 5962:2021 - There's an ISO standard and everything!

 ##
 Currently experimenting with this as an idea, I don't know if this has been done somewhere else.
 I'm hoping this could be used for documenting details of products as well as their dependencies to aid investigations and understanding.